Python any() Method

 False

 As we can see, the first list is not empty.
-That’s why any() method is returning True because its contents elements and the second list are empty, hence returning False.
+That’s why any() method is returning True because it contains elements.
+The second list is empty, hence returning False.
+Note that any() considers 0 and False as falsy values, hence returning False for the third list.

 The any() method works similarly for tuples and sets like lists.